Top Ten Most Overlooked Psychological Impacts of Quarantine on Children and Adolescents

 9 Anxiety Disorder

-Again, much like with stress, many factors may be playing into increased anxiety rates.
-There are many uncertainties at the moment, causing general anxiety already.
-In adolescents, this and uncertain futures after graduating or even during high school and college can increase this.
-They may be seeing the same expectations despite lacking social/emotional support.
+In adolescents, this and uncertain futures after graduating or even during high school and college can increase anxiety.
+They may be seeing the same expectations despite lacking social and emotional support.

 Imagine suddenly developing anxiety during the pandemic instead of living with it your entire life, even as a young child.